Skip to main content

 Disadvantages

-The longer repayment period means you could spend more money overall.
+The longer repayment period means you could spend more money overall (RAP extends the maximum repayment term to 30 years).
 If you qualify for loan forgiveness, you may owe income tax on the amount forgiven.
+While federal student loan forgiveness has been tax-free through at least 2025, this may change going forward depending on timing and future legislation.

 Option 3: Extended Plan